FAQ

 The cable will come on shore in Devon, where a converter station will connect the clean power to Britain’s energy grid.
 Xlinks First has worked closely with National Grid to choose this location as it will enable connection at the earliest possible date, and so helping to provide affordable, clean power for consumers.

-The connection agreement with National Grid allows the Morocco – UK Power Project to start transmitting through the first 1.8GW system within a decade.
+The connection agreement with National Grid allows the Morocco – UK Power Project to start transmitting through the first 1.8GW system from early 2030s.
 The UK Climate Change Committee (CCC) says the UK needs a net-zero electricity network by 2035 to be on track for a net-zero economy by 2050.